 Although Patagonia is just one company making headway in closing the loop, they are developing processes that can be copied, especially if they collaborate with other companies to boost the impact.

 Raising awareness about the value of plastics recycling through high-quality goods made from post-consumer recycled materials could also help boost stubborn U.S. plastic recycling practices.
-U.S. recycling rates have hovered just below 35% for the last ten years, demonstrating that recycling progress has become stagnant.
+U.S. recycling rates have hovered just below 35 percent for the past 10 years, demonstrating that recycling progress has become stagnant.

-The rates are much higher in the 11 states with bottle deposits, where the soda bottle recycling rate is at 75%.
-Sweden has achieved a recycling rate of 80% with a national deposit.
+The rates are much higher in the 11 states with bottle deposits, where the soda bottle recycling rate is at 75 percent.
+Sweden has achieved a recycling rate of 80 percent with a national deposit.

 Raising awareness of the value of plastics recycling by demonstrating useful products is another tangible way to shift behaviors and encourage more sustainable practices.
 It’s inspiring to realize that a jacket is made from worn-out garments and plastic bottles, closing the loop between what we no longer need and what is highly valued.